vanveghd/My-First-Repository/README.md

 ### **What is the purpose of this repository?**

-The main purpose of this particular repository is to serve as the main branch/collection of updates to my coursework within the School's _Reproducible Research Workflow with GitHub and R_ graduate course.
-The aim of the course is to promote reproducibility in research, using open-source tools for managing documentation, code and version control.
-The particular software tools of focus in the course are GitHub and `R`.
+The purpose of this particular repository is to serve as the main branch/collection of updates to my coursework within the School's _Reproducible Research Workflow with GitHub and R_ graduate course.
+The aim of the course is to promote openness and reproducibility in research, using open-source tools for managing documentation, code, and version control.
+The particular software tools of focus in the course are GitHub (online and Desktop) and `R`.

 The majority of the course assignments, practice examples and activities will be placed and updated within this repository throughout the Fall 2021 term.